RidaRidss/React-Native/README.md

-                    2. secondly run app in VS Code terminal, press + button to add a new tab in VS Code terminal and run below command react-native run-android
+                   2. secondly run app in VS Code terminal, press + button to add a new tab in VS Code terminal and run below command

+                            react-native run-android

 #### note : Now in the above command there is an option while you have already run this command first Time , app build is ready before , So no need of this for the next time

-                    3(a) If You are working with an android device

-                        Thirdly run react server to reload the changes within project to your device app after build prepare just connect your device , in VS Code terminal press + button to add a new tab in VS Code terminal and run below command
-                            [
-                                adb reverse tcp:8081 tcp:8081
-                            ]
-                                            OR
-                            [
-                            while you are connected to wifi to reload the changes just connect your device to system and shake your android device , now you will get a popup , go to dev setting => connect port => enter your I.P Address and then react native server will be automatically reload the app with the current changes within your app
-                            ]

-                    3(b) If You are working with an emulator

-                        use the below command to reload changes within your app to emulator , press + button to add a new tab in VS Code terminal and run below command

-                            adb shell input keyevent 82

-#### note : only Run the above command , its important, your device should be connected to the system , while your device is not connected to wifi : " This command is to start react native server and only if it is needed , while you are not connected to any server "

 #### note : If you got an error throw from VS Code terminal "java.io.IOException: Cannot run program : /home/username/Android/Sdk/build-tools/23.0.1/aapt" while apk installation in your device :